Best Travel Planning and Informational Websites

 Rick Steves, www.ricksteves.com .
-Rick Steves has been a contributing editor to Transitions Abroad for more than 20 years, and we still turn to his site for the best tried and true advice on budget travel to Europe.
+Rick Steves was the first columnist for Transitions Abroad, and we still turn to his site for the best tried and true advice on budget travel to Europe.

-Rough Guides, www.roughguides.com, is a rich a travel portal with its IgoUgo forum and travelogues, as well as excellent information on world music to boot.
+Rough Guides, www.roughguides.com, is a rich a travel portal, as well as excellent information on world music to boot.

 Travel With a Challenge, www.travelwithachallenge.com.
 The mature traveler with a sense of adventure will love Transitions Abroad’s senior travel editor Alison Gardner’s website.
 It showcases selected alternative travel programs, as well as richly illustrated articles, links and news.